 One of the most exciting labs we did throughout the week, at least in my opinion, was 'Patient Zero'.
 We were given an Excel spreadsheet with 3000+ entries.
 These were all pretend medical records with very limited sensitive information.
 The little information we were given was a postcode, age, gender, height, weight and some medical information like blood type.
 Our task was to find the person with pigeon flu, specifically the first person to get it.
-Working with the guy next to me, we quite quickly found the person who had the symptoms the longest and was the earliest admitted into hospital.
+Working with the guy next to me, we quite quickly found the person who had the symptoms the longest and was admitted into hospital the earliest.
 We had to find the patient’s car colour, football team, adjoining neighbour and full address.

 Next, we proceeded to look up the postcode of the individual.
 Looking up and down the street we noticed a man in the age range of patient zero standing next to a car.
 Now my first thought was the height, he was only a slight bit taller than the car so I checked the height of the car (was quite easy to identify the car model) and compared to the height of patient zero.
 Just as I had thought, he was only slightly taller than the car.
-Looking around, the house next door had their bins out which had their door number painted on them.
+Looking around, the house next door had their bins out and these had their door number painted on them.
 Now we had the patient’s car colour and adjoining neighbour's door number.
 A quick check of the house either side and a zoom into the front door confirmed to us the full address of patient zero.
-While we were doing that we noticed an England flag outside his house - giving us his national football team.
+While we were doing that, we noticed an England flag outside his house - giving us his national football team.

 Day 2: Stripping passwords, RATs, and orange Lamborghinis

 Day 2 was so much more hands-on, and also very, very interesting.
 We began by creating standard and admin accounts on both Windows and Mac to compare what rights each type of user account had on the two platforms.
-Focusing on windows we used a program to export the NTLM (hash algorithm used by Microsoft to hash passwords) and used 2 types of attack, dictionary and brute force, to crack the hashes.
+Focusing on windows we used a program to export the NTLM (hash algorithm used by Microsoft to hash passwords) and used 2 types of attack – dictionary and brute force – to crack the hashes.
 The dictionary was provided to us to use and we cracked the two accounts passwords quickly (considering we were told what to set the passwords to).
-With the brute force attack, well that was more just to see the amount of time this sort of attack can take.
+With the brute force attack, well, that was more just to see the amount of time this sort of attack can take.

 The next lab we did is something most people probably would think isn't that easy to do, but it is.
 We created a Windows recovery USB (this could be done from any computer running Windows) and booted to it on the target machine.
 We proceeded to open a command prompt and replaced the utilman.exe binary with cmd.exe.
 Now, utilman.exe is accessible on the lock screen in Windows so being able to replace it with the command prompt allows us to execute commands to remove the password from a local account.
 Now a Windows machine is only vulnerable to this if the accounts are local accounts, not Windows Live accounts and if full disk encryption (or bitlocker) is disabled.
 If the user did have full disk encryption enabled we would not have been able to replace utilman.exe with the command prompt.
 This is why data at rest encryption is so important.

 Now over to the Mac.
-You have most likely been told when buying a computer that Macs cannot get viruses and they are more secure then Windows.
-This is partly true, only because less people have Macs, so less black hats and cyber criminals write malware for them.
+You have most likely been told when buying a computer that Macs cannot get viruses and they are more secure than Windows.
+This is partly true, only because fewer people have Macs, so less black hats and cyber criminals write malware for them.
 Anyway, stripping the password off a Mac is extremely easy, if again the account is a local one.
 If you are using an iCloud account then all it does is prompt you to sign in and reset the password that way.
 It goes to show that if you don't focus when you’re setting your machine up, you could be in a tricky situation if your machine is stolen and you have banking details on it (or anything else that could cost you a lot).